Death in Midsummer and Other Stories: Background

 Some stories had appeared previously in Cosmopolitan, Esquire, Harper's Bazaar, Japan Quarterly, and Today's Japan.
 "The Priest of Shiga Temple and His Love" appeared in the UNESCO collection Modern Japanese Stories.

+A British edition appeared the following year, published by Secker & Warburg.

 "Manatsu no shi" ("Death in Midsummer") was also the name of a collection of Mishima short stories published by Sōgensha in 1953.
 Apart from the title story, the contents of the 1953 Japanese and the 1966 English anthology are not identical.